 This is what happens with these types of meals: there is too much insulin early into the slowly-digesting meal, so blood glucose drops.
 Then there is not enough insulin available later, when the majority of the food digests and enters the blood stream as glucose – that is, the insulin “tail” is too short, leaving much of the glucose in the bloodstream long after the meal, so an extra bolus of insulin is needed* to get this excess glucose out of the blood and into the cells.
-However, if the insulin is delivered as a Split Bolus, then less insulin is given up front, and the insulin tail is extended, better matching the slower rate of digestion of the food.
+However, if the insulin is delivered as an Extended or Combination Bolus, then less insulin is given up front, and the insulin tail is extended, better matching the slower rate of digestion of the food.

 (*Plus the fat leads to insulin resistance, a pesky problem for adults and children with diabetes…but that’s another story!)

-Notes About the Split Bolus:
+Notes About the Extended Bolus:

 - An accurate carb count and correct insulin:carb (I:C) ratio should also be confirmed.
 If too much insulin was given for the meal (either because the carbs were over-estimated, or the I:C ratio is too strong) then it’s possible that the early low blood sugar was simply due to excess insulin; the persistent highs that followed could then be due to the Symogi effect, or a “low rebound”.

 - To help sort all this out, gather the clues together to look at the whole picture: Are the basal rates, I:C ratios, carb content confirmed?
 Was the meal low glycemic index, high protein*, and/or high fat?
 Was there an initial drop in blood glucose followed by later high blood glucose?
-If so, you could try a split bolus, note the results, and make adjustments from there.
+If so, you could try an extended bolus, note the results, and make adjustments from there.